 - Anxiety, panic attacks, depression

-Reflexology, Sound Therapy and even Face Massage may help with stress management, working to redress the effects of stress by focusing on specific problem areas, releasing blocked emotions, inducing a state of deep relaxation, and discussion to identify the stressors in your life and how to remove or minimise these.
+One-to-one Sound Therapy may help with stress management, working to redress the effects of stress by focusing on specific problem areas, releasing blocked emotions, inducing a state of deep relaxation, and discussion to identify the stressors in your life and how to remove or minimise these.
 Group Sound Therapy sessions may also prove helpful for stress release.